 Depending on the option to store the recovery key you have chosen, this can be saved in your iCloud or on your device.
 I chose to save it to iCloud.
 After this is done, the encryption of the hard disk will run and this can take up to 24 hours as shown below.

 Note: To turn off Data encryption, kindly follow the same process in reverse order as shown below.
 All you need to do is turn off FileVault.
+See this guide as well on how to install Standalone Installation DriveLock Encryption software.

 Open System Preferences and click Security and Privacy.